Things to see in Heraklion

-The Heraklion Museum of Visual Arts (METH) was established in 2000 by K. Schizakis and is a meeting place between artists and their publics.
+The Museum of Visual Arts of Heraklion (METH) was established in 2000 by K. Schizakis and is a meeting place between artists and their audiences.
 It is a place of intellectual development, education and entertainment.
 The museum hosts important art and culture events.

 Information: (0030) 2810 226683

-'The Venice of the East', as it was described during the Venetian rule, Koules is the trademark of the medieval city of Heraklion.
-Koules Fortress was built in 1523-1540 offering a spectacular view to the Cretan Sea, and is the vigilant sentry that protects the city of Heraklion.
+'The Venice of the East', as it was described during the Venetian rule, and the Koules is the trademark of the medieval city of Heraklion.
+The Koules Fortress was built in 1523-1540 offering a spectacular view to the Cretan Sea and is the vigilant sentry that protects the city of Heraklion.

 Tomb of N. Kazantzakis